bendudson/hermes-3/docs/sphinx/tests.rst

 \left(1.0, 0, 1000.0\right)` Right state :math:`\left(\rho_R, u_R,
 p_R\right) = \left(1.0, 0, 0.01\right)`.
 Time :math:`t = 0.04`.

-When evolving pressure, the density peak does not converge to the analytic solution (solid black line):
+When evolving pressure, the simulation is robust but the density peak does not converge to the analytic solution (solid black line):

 .. figure:: figs/toro-3.png
    :name: toro-3